-On a monthly basis the Nikkei index went up by 2.7 percent in euro in December.
-The fund price increased by 3.3 percent.
-The yen, which often serves as a proxy for the Japanese equity market, moved within a range of 118-124 against the euro.
-The value of the yen eventually fell by 1.7 percent.
-The trading model was positive in December, and so the fund has been invested with leverage throughout the month.
+On a monthly basis the Nikkei index rose by 0.6 percent in euro in January.
+The fund price fell by 2.1 percent.
+The yen, which often serves as a proxy for the Japanese equity market, moved within a range of 121-124 against the euro.
+The value of the yen eventually increased by 1.0 percent.
+The trading model has generated mixed signals, and so the leverage has been modified several times.

 Market Monitor / Trading model